Chen-Guanming/Trem1_Project/README.md

-# TREM1 enables fatty acid uptake to drive lipid-associated macrophage differentiation in colorectal cancer
+# TREM1 acts as a dual metabolic-immune checkpoint coupling lipid loading to immunosuppression via Syk-JNK-CD36 signaling

 ## Project Overview
-This repository contains the code and analysis pipelines for the paper titled "TREM1 enables fatty acid uptake to drive lipid-associated macrophage differentiation in colorectal cancer".
+This repository contains the code and analysis pipelines for the paper titled "TREM1 acts as a dual metabolic-immune checkpoint coupling lipid loading to immunosuppression via Syk-JNK-CD36 signaling".
 This project investigates the role of TREM1 in metabolic reprogramming of macrophages in the colorectal cancer microenvironment, utilizing scRNA-seq, spatial transcriptomics, and ATAC-seq.

 ## Data availability
-The ST-seq, scRNA-seq and ATAC-seq data that support the findings of this study have been deposited in the Genome Sequence Archive33 in National Genomics Data Center34, China National Center for Bioinformation/Beijing Institute of Genomics, Chinese Academy of Sciences (CRA00XXX and HRA00XXX, with process data available in OMIX XXX) that are accessible at https://ngdc.cncb.ac.cn.
-The public scRNA-seq data are available in GEO (HRA001948, GSE188711, GSE188711, GSE66343) and NGDC (HRA001948, XXX).
+The spatial transcriptomics, scRNA-seq and ATAC-seq data that support the findings of this study have been deposited in the Genome Sequence Archive in National Genomics Data Center, China National Center for Bioinformation/Beijing Institute of Genomics, Chinese Academy of Sciences (CRA040822, with processed data available in OMIX015905) that are accessible at https://ngdc.cncb.ac.cn/gsa.
+The public scRNA-seq data are available in GEO (GSE188711, GSE116222, GSE178341 and GSE66343), Synapse (syn26844071) and NGDC (HRA001948).
+All other data supporting the findings of this study are available from the corresponding author on reasonable request.

 ## Citation

-If you use the code or data from this project in your research, please cite our publication:
+If you use the code or data from this project in your research, please cite our publication.

-[Insert your publication details here once available]

 ## Contact
 The data analysis of this work was done by Guanming Chen and Xuefei Wang from SINH-Jin lab @Sinh-Jinlab.